BurningForceKin/ModularSynthStuff/README.md

 # Doei
 Doei is a headphone amp, based on the CMoy schematic.
 Prototype tested.
 V1 not tested yet.

 To Do: Redesign panel.
 Add instructions.
+Test V1.

 # PACO!